loopholelabs/frisbee-go/README.md

 protocol messaging framework designed for performance and stability.

-**This library requires Go1.20 or later.**

-## Important note about releases and stability

-This repository generally follows [Semantic Versioning](https://semver.org/).
-However, **this library is currently in Beta** and is still considered experimental.
-Breaking changes of the library will _not_ trigger a new major release.
-The same is true for selected other new features explicitly marked as **EXPERIMENTAL** in CHANGELOG.md.

 ## Usage and Documentation

 Usage instructions and documentation for `frisbee-go` are available